Skip to main content

 });

 The input (see [1] above) is an object that we create using createExtensionInput.
 The first argument is the set of extension data that we accept via this input, and works just like the output option.
 The second argument is optional, and it allows us to put constraints on the extensions that are attached to our input.
-If the singleton: true option is set, only a single extension can attached at a time, and unless the optional: true option is set it will also be required that there is exactly on attached extension.
+If the singleton: true option is set, only a single extension can be attached at a time, and unless the optional: true option is set it will also be required that there is exactly one attached extension.

 So how can we now attach the output to the parent extension's input?
 If we think about a navigation component, like the Sidebar in Backstage, there might be plugins that want to attach a link to their plugin to this navigation component.
 In this case the plugin only needs to know the extension id and the name of the extension input to attach the extension output returned by the factory to the specified extension: